gcarson1/ClassMate/Proposal.md

 ## Team

 - Ryan Peruski: I am a junior in Computer Science.
 I have experience in data analysis in Python and SQLite, so I will plan to work on more of the backend and data analysis.
 I also have experience in Operating Systems Programming in C, and I'm learning about Cybersecurity, so I plan to use this knowledge to protect against security threats.
-- Jake Marlow: [Fill in your information here - background and role]
+- Jake Marlow: I am a junior in Computer Science.
+I have experience in C++, C, JavaScript, and React.
+I will be working with Chris White on the front-end developement and functionality of our site.
+My goal is to provide a smooth and easy to use UI/UX for our project.
 - Chris White: I am a Junior in Compuer Science.
 I have experience in frontend HTML, cross-platform Java, and C++.
 I plan to work on web scraping and frontend to allow for a high quality and smooth user experience.
 Although I am planning on studying Cybersecurity, I have not yet begun, so I will focus my energy on an advanced yet visibly soft user interface.
 - Gabe Carson: [Fill in your information here - background and role]